Oscars Retrospective: The Bridge on the River Kwai (30th Academy Awards Review)

 The greatness of The Bridge on the River Kwai could also be attributed to the timeliness of then-current events.
 The film came out shortly after the Suez Crisis wherein the British (and French) Empire(s) was publicly humiliated after American President Eisenhower pressured them to abandon their invasion of Egypt.
 This is often regarded as the key event when the British (and French) were finally forced to acknowledge America as the world’s preeminent superpower, officially bringing Pax Britannia to a close.
 Consider alone just how much movies from the Golden Age of Hollywood revolved around British adventure and the British way of life.
 The Bridge on the River Kwai was one of the first movies that was so clearly anti-British.
 But it’s not showing any of the easy tricks with the British being so overtly evil.
 It’s specifically attacking the very idea of British supremacy that was so thoroughly destroyed by the Suez Crisis and showing this culture for being moronic, not flat-out evil.

 The movie moves at a very good clip, not feeling at all its 3 hours, and special attention should be given to the look.
 The scale and cinematography are great, of course, but The Bridge on the River Kwai does a great job at making the environment seem so thoroughly unpleasant.
 Historically, jungle settings in movies are equated with fun adventure movies like Tarzan the Ape Man (1932) and King Kong (1933).
-In The Bridge on the River Kwai, a lot of focus is given to the sweat pouring out of the characters’ foreheads, the steam rising off the ground and the sun beaming down onto the ground.
+In The Bridge on the River Kwai, a lot of focus is given to the sweat pouring out of the characters’ foreheads, the steam rising off the ground and the sun beaming down through the jungle ferns.
 The whole place feels very hot and Hellish.
 Special mention needs to also be placed towards the climax of the film.
 I won’t give it away but where most big film epics usually ended with epic battles or preachy soliloquies, The Bridge on the River Kwai’s climax feels more like something out of a Hitchcock film.
 It’s a big setpiece but it's much more suspenseful than epic.

 So that’s why the film was great back then.
 But does it hold up today?
 While The Bridge on the River Kwai is progressive in regards of moving cinema forward and being willing to challenge social mores of the establishment, it has come under attack in recent years for some of its portrayals though, unlike Gone With the Wind (1939), I think this one is a little easier to excuse even by the standards of its own time.
 Kinda.
 Sorta.
 Let’s analyze them.